iatecookies/LearnPython/README.md

 ## Short description
 A 2D survival game.
 You start as a small fish, swimming about in an infinitely big world.
 You score points by eating fish.
 Be careful though, because other fish can also eat/damage you.
-It's an educational game in which you learn what different kinds if fish exist, what they eat and what their natural enemies are.
+It's an educational game in which you learn what different kinds of fish exist, what they eat and what their natural enemies are.
 The game also raises awareness of environmental issues such as the pollution of oceans due to plastic waste.

 ## Game Features